5 MIN ARTICLE

 As of the date of this article, corporate and sovereign holdings are within the scope of our monitoring process.

 Data as of December 31, 2022.
 Third-party data used in the monitoring process is generally available for equity securities and corporate and sovereign bonds held by the fund.
 Flagged and non-flagged holdings collectively represent 99.3% of the fund’s holdings, and 99.8% of total assets, in each case, excluding cash and cash equivalents.
 “Other holdings” are holdings that either do not have available third-party data or that are not covered in the monitoring process.
 The data used in the monitoring process currently applies only to equity securities and corporate and sovereign bonds.
 Figures may not total 100 due to rounding.
 Donut chart reflects the total of all equity covered holdings at the issuer level, corporate debt covered holdings at the ultimate parent issuer level, and sovereign bonds at the obligor level.
 In other words, multiple issues by a company may have been rolled up into that single entity and are aggregated at the asset level.
+Example fund is not available in Canada.

 Engagement & Proxy Voting